best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### Simplicity

 The ability to convey information in simple and clear way matters.

 This is particularly true when exchanging information that is already complex.
-When writing code you often trying to solve problems that are complex in nature.
+When writing code you are often trying to solve problems that are complex in nature.
-You should avoid introducing extra complexity to the problem by making your code unmaintainable, hard to run or uncomprehendable.
+You should **avoid introducing extra complexity** to the problem.

-A good guideline would be to seek out the simplest solution wherever possible.
+A good guideline to achieve this would be to seek out the simplest solution wherever possible.

 More generally here are a few tips to make sure you keep your project nice and simple:

 - solve the problem - do not get distracted and make sure you have a clear outcome in mind that you are trying to reach with a given piece of code